 Direct/indirect lighting systems utilize energy-efficient fixtures, including T8 fluorescent lamps and electronic ballasts in all office work spaces.
 Uplighting applications take advantage of the Armstrong high light reflectance ceiling panels used throughout the work spaces.

 The application of energy measurement devices provides continuous feedback on building performance compared to building specifications.

-Please note: Narrative information in this profile has been provided by Facilities Management or a representative of this facility.
+Please note: Narrative information in this profile has been provided by Armstrong World Industries or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.